Multi-Distribution Robust Conformal Prediction: Experimental Details

-In Section~\ref{sec:sim-classification}, we use nonparametric methods for probability estimations (in our case, we use gradient-boosted trees), and calibrate their probabilistic outputs with stratified cross-validation and an isotonic mapping.
-We solve for the optimizer $\lambda$ using minibatch updates.
-The optimization is implemented in PyTorch with automatic differentiation, where precomputed spline features, data densities, source weights, and related terms are used to form an objective on the minibatch, with a trainable spline parameter matrix.
-Gradients are then computed via autodifferentiation, and parameters are updated with Adam.
-After each epoch update, we do full-data evaluations to allow early stopping, improving efficiency and mitigating overfitting.
+\paragraph{Classification algorithm} In Section~\ref{sec:sim-classification}, we use nonparametric methods to estimate class probabilities (in our case, gradient-boosted trees), and calibrate their probabilistic outputs using stratified cross-validation with isotonic regression.
+We then optimize the spline-based weights $\lambda(\cdot)$ using minibatch updates.
+The optimization is implemented in PyTorch with automatic differentiation: we precompute spline features, data densities, source weights, and related terms, form the minibatch objective using these quantities and a trainable spline parameter matrix, and update the parameters with Adam.
+After each epoch, we evaluate the objective on the full training fold and apply early stopping to improve efficiency and mitigate overfitting.

 \paragraph{Regression algorithm} In Section~\ref{sec:sim-regression}, for each source $k$ we fit a heteroskedastic Gaussian plug-in model for the conditional density.
-We first learn a regression function $\hat{\mu}_k(x)$ using flexible nonparametric estimators (in our case, we use gradient-boosted trees).
-To model dispersion, we obtain out-of-fold predictions \(\tilde{\mu}\) for the mean model via $K$-fold: we partition the data into \(K\) folds, for each of the \(K\) folds, fit the model on \(K-1\) folds and predict on the held-out fold and compute the squared residuals \(\hat{r}^2 = (Y - \tilde{\mu})^2\). we then fit a second regressor on residual variance to the logarithm of the residual squares using all $K$ folds.
-At prediction time we evaluate $\hat{\sigma}_k(x)$ from this variance model, and form
+We first learn a regression function $\hat{\mu}_k(x)$ using flexible nonparametric estimators (again, gradient-boosted trees).
+To model dispersion, we obtain out-of-fold predictions $\tilde{\mu}$ for the mean model via $K$-fold cross-validation: we partition the data into $K$ folds, fit the model on the other $K-1$ folds, and predict on the held-out fold.
+We then compute squared residuals $\hat{r}^2 = (Y - \tilde{\mu})^2$ and fit a second regressor to the logarithm of the residual squares using all $K$ folds.
+At prediction time we evaluate $\hat{\sigma}_k(x)$ from this variance model and form